day8/lein-git-inject/README.md

    3. optionally, embed this `version` value within your ClojureScript application for purposes like logging
    4. optionally, embed certain other ambient build-time values (like a timestamp) into your ClojureScript application

 Regarding points 3 and 4, your application will contain one or more `def`s and they will be bound to the build-time values.
-You can then ***use these values for purposes like logging***.

 ## A Git Backgrounder